Erwin Canham: Career

 Besides his work at the Monitor, Canham was involved in other civic and professional activities and organizations.
 He served as president and board chairman of the U.S. Chamber of Commerce, president of the American Society of Newspaper Editors, and president of the board of trustees of the Boston Public Library.
 He also served on the Bates College board of trustees, was a member of President Richard Nixon's Commission on Campus Unrest, and served as chair of the National Manpower Commission under the Eisenhower administration, and on an advisory commission to the U.S. Information Agency.

+In 1953, Canham was sent to Holland to give Queen Juliana of the Netherlands a $27,000 donation from The First Church of Christ, Scientist to help those effected by the North Sea flood of 1953.
 In 1955, Canham helped mediate a cell block takeover at the Charlestown Prison.
 He was asked, along with six other men whom the prisoners respected, to listen to their story and see their living conditions.
 In the end, the hostages which the prisoners had taken were released.
 Canham later called the experience one of the most meaningful in his life.

 In 1958, he published the book Commitment to Freedom: The Story of The Christian Science Monitor which covered the paper's first 50 years as it dealt with world events such as the Great Depression, World War I and II, and more.
 Linda K. Fuller called the book "groundbreaking" and "the most comprehensive, authoritative account" of the paper's history up to that point.